luwrain/reader/README.md

 # Documents reader

-This repository contains basic components for reading structured text documents in the most comfortable way for  the blind and partially-sighted.
+This repository contains basic components for reading hypertext documents in the most comfortable way for  the blind and partially-sighted.
 The support of any particular format  can be implemented in additional extensions, including written in JavaScript.